shackspace/herald/README.md

 - length restriction on message content:
 	- porthos and faltblatt have a low limited number of visible characters
-	- could be solved by scrolling or paging (porthos already does this)
+	- could be solved by scrolling or paging (porthos already does scrolling)